-E. Placement Measures for MAT 125 (College Trigonometry), MAT 141 (Finite Mathematics), MAT 143 (Calculus for Business and Social Sciences), MAT 145 (Linear Algebra for Business), MAT 160 (Statistics), or MAT 200 (Introduction to Discrete Mathematics)
+E. Placement Measures for MAT 125 (College Trigonometry), MAT 141 (Finite Mathematics), MAT 143 (Calculus for Business and Social Sciences), MAT 160 (Statistics), or MAT 200 (Introduction to Discrete Mathematics)

 Placement measures listed below are required minimum scores or grades.
 They are valid for the time period listed from the date of test or completion of the course.